 BRPG can be played online with up to 15 players plus the Game Master.
 It can also be used offline in face-to-face game sessions (with a projector or HDTV), essentially serving as a digital battlemat.

 Battlegrounds is easy to use, cross-platform (Mac OS X and Windows), and supports roleplaying in any genre and with any RPG rules system.
 Battlegrounds can also be used to play most boardgames and wargames.

-Features a user interface that hides away when you don't need it, to avoid on-screen clutter and heighten the immersion factor
+Other highlights: Features a user interface that hides away when you don't need it, to avoid on-screen clutter and heighten the immersion factor

 Photorealistic 2D dice and an incredibly-powerful dice roller that supports most RPG game die-rolling mechanics, yet requires absolutely no scripting

 Built-in text chat with support for group or private chat, in-character and out-of-character chat, chat aliases, chat macros (for the GM's "read-aloud" text or for frequently-used dialogue), an exportable Chat Log, and more

 A highly-configurable Turn Sequencer helps keep your game zipping along; it ensures that everyone always knows whose turn it is (or if their turn is coming up), and also keeps track of important character stats

 The Fog of War feature uses either manual GM-controlled reveals and/or dynamic reveals (based on light sources present and each character's unique vision type)